Mental Status Evaluation After Liver Transplant: Immediate, Acute, And Long-Term Perspectives

 Cognitive Testing

-Screening for Anxiety and Depression
+Screening for Anxiety & Depression

 Acute Evaluation: Weeks to Months